-According to a study, economic experts have predicted that the expatriates in Saudi Arabia will eventually start to move out of the country as the Saudi economy has started to decline.
-The main reasons for the decline are the decreasing oil prices and the ongoing war in Yemen.
-Saudis are heavily dependent on expatriate workers.
+According to a study, economic experts have predicted that the expatriates in Saudi Arabia will eventually start to move out of the country as the Saudi job market is moving towards Saudization.

-This will cause the population structure of the country to change and it is expected that around 2 million expats will depart from Saudi Arabia by the first quarter of the next year (2018).
-The main reason for this departure will be the increase in taxes and fee imposed by the government on the expatriates, which many of them will not be able to cope with.[irp]
+This will cause the population structure of the country to change and it is expected that around 2 million expats will depart from Saudi Arabia by the first quarter of the next year (2021).

 This departure of expats from the country will affect the different sectors such as nutrition, catering and real estate.

 It will affect the lives of locals too

 All of this not only has an impact on the lives of expats but also on the locals.
 The locals will tend to reduce their expenses by shifting their children from private to government schools and moving to less expensive houses or apartments.

 The car agencies will not have to suffer a lot as women are allowed to drive in Saudi Arabia now.
 It is expected that the automobile market will see significant growth in the year 2020.

 Furthermore, buying and selling of consumer electronics will reduce which will cause many companies to shut down.
 Usage of second-hand products will increase such as mobile phones and cars.

 Many food chains and restaurants are predicted to close because of a few customers and low profits.